-5 Ways to be BOLD with Colour in your Room Scheme
+Discovering ways to be BOLD with Colour in a decor scheme.

-Keeping the rest of the elements in subdued but similar colour tone, add a statement piece of furniture like a sofa or headboard in a bold colour or pattern and gently pick up the colour via smaller subtle accents.
+Keeping the rest of the elements in subdued but similar colour tone, you can add a statement piece of furniture like a sofa or headboard in a bold colour, preferably something rich and luxe like this burgundy velvet sofa and then gently pick up the colour via smaller subtle accents.
 Add other neutrals (including black) and natural finishes such as wood, as here in the wooden flooring, to soften.

-By using a more neutral colour as a backdrop add a bold piece of Art or perhaps a wall mural and pick out a couple of colours and use for other elements in the room via accessories, rugs or other fabric.
+By using a more neutral colour as a backdrop add a bold piece of Art or perhaps a wall mural and you can pick out a couple of colours and use this for other elements in the room via accessories, rugs or other fabric.
 In this way the feature will stand out but there will be unity to the scheme.
-In this room , note the addition of neutral black in touches and the tan leather sofa which is also working as a neutral finish to add more interest via texture to the room without detracting from the colour scheme.
+Notice in this room how the addition of neutral black in touches and the tan leather sofa are also working as a neutral finish to add more interest via texture to the room without detracting from the colour scheme.

 You need to really make the commitment with this one and use one really bold colour on ALL walls, ceiling and woodwork, don’t loose confidence and do just one wall, it won’t work.
 If you then balance the strong colour with other neutral colours (use black as a neutral as well as whiter neutral tones) and finishes such as wood and stone and metallics, these will soften the look without it loosing impact.
 This image is one of my favourites, its bold but in no way jarring or garish, instead its dramatic, interesting warm and relaxed in feel.

-Enjoyed this post? sign up and join me for more tips next time.
+Enjoyed this post? sign up and join me next time.